arthur-schnitzler/schnitzler-cmif/README.md

 And if you desire a search interface, please use: https://correspsearch.net/de/suche.html?s=http://d-nb.info/gnd/118609807

-In case you ask yourself who Arthur Schnitzler was, this might get you started: https://en.wikipedia.org/wiki/Arthur_Schnitzler
+In case you ask yourself who Schnitzler, Arthur was, this might get you started: https://en.wikipedia.org/wiki/Arthur_Schnitzler

 A bibliography of his correspondences in print is accessible in this Zotero group: